WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 Ask

-## CORS when using nginx together with webpack DevServer and Extended webpack-dev-server configuration and
+## CORS when using nginx together with webpack DevServer and extended webpack-dev-server configuration

 As you might have caught, webfonts are not loaded when visiting `http://webpacktest-devserver.test` (thus port 80) which is served by nginx as fonts are served by webpack DevServer from in-memory at `http://webpacktest-devserver.test:4000`.
 80 is not 4000.